warmana/cloudant-docs-fork/source/includes/basics/_ccm.md

 By default,
 accounts created on [`cloudant.com`](https://cloudant.com/) do not use the CCM.
-As the CCM is made available on Cloudant clusters, you are able to create an account directly that specifies use of the CCM and your chosen plan tier.
+As the CCM is made available on Cloudant clusters, you are able to create an account directly that specifies use of the CCM and your chosen plan.

-If you already have a Cloudant account on [Bluemix](https://console.ng.bluemix.net/registration/) that was created before CCM was made available), the account is not using the CCM tiered plans.
+If you already have a Cloudant account on [Bluemix](https://console.ng.bluemix.net/registration/) that was created before CCM was made available), the account is not using the CCM plans.
-To create a Bluemix account with a CCM tiered plan, create a new account on Bluemix, then replicate your data from the old Bluemix account into the new Bluemix account.
+To create a Bluemix account with a CCM plan, create a new account on Bluemix, then replicate your data from the old Bluemix account into the new Bluemix account.

 When your account is using CCM, plan changes can be made at any time during the month.
 However,
-you are charged at the rate of the highest priced plan that is used during the hour when the plan changes.
+you are charged at the rate of the highest priced plan configuration that is used during the hour when the plan changes.
 Also,
 a slight delay normally occurs between the opening of plan change request, and the fulfillment of the provisioned throughput capacity.